 - The UCF Virtual Private Network (VPN)

 Your NID’s primary purpose is to electronically authenticate you to UCF systems that contain your sensitive UCF related data.
 It is VERY important that you take precautions to protect your NID and NID password by not sharing it with anyone.
-Please visit http://it.ucf.edu/security/information-security-policies/strong-passwords-at-ucf/ to learn more about strong passwords at UCF.
+Please view the 501 Password Standards located at https://infosec.ucf.edu/policiesandstandards/ to learn more about strong passwords at UCF.